About the Self-Use Audio Booth

 Please bring removable media to transfer files after your session (or plan to upload to cloud storage).
 DO NOT RELY ON LONG-TERM STORAGE OF FILES ON THE AUDIO BOOTH MACHINE – THE HARD DRIVE MAY BE WIPED AT ANY TIME.

-PLEASE NOTE: The Audio Studio is unstaffed.
+PLEASE NOTE: The Audio Booth is unstaffed.
 If you need to schedule an in-person orientation, please use the form located here (please be aware that this will require several days advance notice and an initial response may take up to two business days).

 - Neumann TLM102 Large Diaphragm Condenser microphone